Carzit/KeepSultan/README_en.md

 An EXE file for the GUI version is provided, suitable for users without a Python environment, making deployment and distribution more convenient.

 ## 3. Usage Instructions
-> "If you follow this path, KeepSultan will be your winged tiger."

 ### 3.1 Install Dependencies
 If running the source code version, please install necessary dependencies: